ktarun73/ecommerce-website/README.md

 - CRUD for categories , product
 - will implement admin to see all orders
 - register user api and frontent implemented
+- Stock will be reduced when user order
+- Add to cart and buy button is disabled when stock is 0